-When it comes to roof flashing repair, counter flashing roof, and metal flashing, it’s all comes down to weatherproofing the joints of your roof.
-The materials used in roof flashing is typically metal flashing including aluminum and galvanized steel although zinc and copper are also occasionally used.
+When it comes to flashing repair, counter flashing roof, and metal flashing, it’s all comes down to weatherproofing the joints of your roof.
+The materials used in flashing are typically metal flashing including aluminum and galvanized steel although zinc and copper are also occasionally used.
 Beyond metal flashing, other flexible synthetics can be used such as acrylic, butyl rubber and rubberized asphalt.
 Depending on the circumstance, any of these materials can be placed under the shingle and over the joint.
 They are bent and cut into shape and secured to the roof with nails or roofing staples.
-The exact methods of roof flashing or metal flashing change depending on the joints the roof flashing is attaching.
+The exact methods of flashing or metal flashing change depending on the joints the roof flashing is attaching.

 Roof Flashing Types and Installation Locations

 Roof flashing occurs whenever the roof is broken in any given spot with the potential for water to seep in.
-Most roofs cannot get away with roof flashing only where two planes of the roof meet.
+Most roofs cannot get away with flashing only where two planes of the roof meet.
 In most cases, they will have multiple gaps due to factors such as the chimney, skylights, and kitchen vents.
 The most common locations for roof flashing and roof flashing repair differ from location to location.

 Two Types of Roof Flashing for the Chimney

-The frontand back of the chimney uses continuous roof flashing.
+The frontand back of the chimney uses continuous flashing.
 However, on the sides, the step method is used for installation.
-This means that L-shaped sections of roof flashing are layered.
+This means that L-shaped sections of flashing are layered.
 These pieces are as wide as the length of the shingles.
 The shingles with angles of flashing form steps by resting against the side of the chimney.

 Valley or Ridge

-Vents from the kitchen, laundry room, or elsewhere require their own roof flashing cover.
+Vents from the kitchen, laundry room, or elsewhere require their own flashing cover.
 This is typically installed over the vent and the shingles are then cut to fit.
 The venting pipes are typically circular, which is why they need specific roof flashing.

 Skylights and Dormers